yuan-jiang/yuan-jiang.github.io/_posts/2016-12-22-expose-localhost-with-pagekite.md

 protos=http
 # domain of the frontend server and password is for backend authentication during pagekite connection
 domain=http:xxx.com:password
-# if dns is configured to allow for wildcard naming resolution, then using the * like below gives users free or choice for kite names
+# if dns is configured to allow for wildcard naming resolution, then using the * like below gives users free choices for kite names
 domain=http:*.xxx.com:password
 # if tls/ssl will be used (e.g. 443 port), then below entry is for specifying the pem file (containing certificate and key)
 #tls_endpoint=xxx.com:/path/to/pem